microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/industrydata-industrydatarunactivity.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents read-only information about the execution of flows either in the past or currently executing.
+Represents an abstract base type for all activity types.
+Activities provide read-only information about the run of flows either in the past or currently running.

-This is an abstract type.

-IndustryData automates a run every 12 hours.
-Each of these executions is represented by **industryDataRun**.
-All flows that are active at the time of the Run start are included in the Run.
+Industry data automates a run every 12 hours.
+Each of these runs is represented by an [industryDataRun](../resources/industrydata-industrydatarun.md).
+All flows that are active at the time of the run start are included in the run.

-The individual flows are represented by **industryDataRunActivity**.
+Individual flows are represented by this resource.

 Status: